abrbhat/email_service_api/README.md

 # Technical Stack Deployed

 ## Ruby on Rails 5 (API mode)
-* Extremely solid framework for building production-ready apps in a short amount of time
+* Solid framework for building production-ready apps in a short amount of time
 * Routing DSL is well-suited for RESTful interactions
 * Has a wide variety of gems to handle various functionalities while keeping things DRY
 * Rails 5 provides API mode which loads only selective middleware, keeping the response times as short as possible
+* Easily testability through RSpec

 ## Postgres
-* Most advanced relational database
+* Advanced relational database
 * Battle-hardened in production-level deployments

 # API Documentation